-- Being informed of available grievance procedures, how to file a formal complaint with the University, being provided with a clear and complete explanation of the complaint process, being provided with information on the protocol for reporting to the UCCS Police, being provided with the police protocol once information is received. - Being provided with appropriate referral (with victim/survivor's permission) to the Office of Institutional Equity, responsible for investigation of employee sexual misconduct, if the respondent is a faculty or staff member. - Being informed that the complainant's identity will remain confidential unless they are willing to reveal identity through a formal complaint. - Being informed of the institution's confidentiality policy, reporting requirements, and opportunity for anonymous reporting. - Providing an anonymous report of the incident, date and location for Clery Act reporting (the Clery Act is a federal law that requires anonymous statistical reporting of a number of crimes including sexual misconduct.
+- Being informed of available grievance procedures, how to file a formal complaint with the University, being provided with a clear and complete explanation of the complaint process, being provided with information on the protocol for reporting to the UCCS Police, being provided with the police protocol once information is received. - Being provided with appropriate referral (with victim/survivor's permission) to the Office of Institutional Equity, responsible for investigation of employee sexual misconduct, if the respondent is a faculty or staff member. - Being informed that the complainant's identity will remain confidential unless they are willing to reveal identity through a formal complaint. - Being informed of the institution's confidentiality and privacy policy, reporting requirements, and opportunity for anonymous reporting. - Providing an anonymous report of the incident, date and location for Clery Act reporting (the Clery Act is a federal law that requires anonymous statistical reporting of a number of crimes including sexual misconduct.
 The numbers appear in an annual crime report).

-Individuals who are victims of sexual assault, domestic violence, dating violence, or stalking (and those accused of the above) are entitled to the following if reasonably available, regardless of whether the victim chooses to report the crime to the UCCS Police or local law enforcement or whether the offense occurred on or off campus:
+Individuals who are victims of sexual assault, sexual exploitation, domestic violence, dating violence, or stalking (and those accused of the above) are entitled to the following if reasonably available, regardless of whether the victim chooses to report the crime to the UCCS Police or local law enforcement or whether the offense occurred on or off campus:

-- Assistance with changes in on-campus housing and academic arrangements as needed - Assistance in changing working situations - To be informed of the status of the case at any time - To have counsel or a support person present throughout the investigation (UCCS does not provide counsel or a support person) - · A timely adjudication process without unnecessary delays - To have a closed/confidential investigation - To be informed of the outcome of the investigation i.
-Procedures for addressing and investigating sexual misconduct, sexual harassment, discrimination or related retaliation and disciplinary action.
+- Assistance with changes in on-campus housing and academic arrangements as needed - Assistance in changing working situations - To be informed of the status of the case at any time - To have counsel or a support person present throughout the investigation - A timely adjudication process without unnecessary delays - To be informed of the outcome of the report or complaint